Stanford Cardinal football: World War II and later

 John Ralston came to Stanford in 1963 and helped revive a sagging program.
 Over nine seasons, Ralston guided the team back to national respectability while building a mark of 55–36–3.
 In his last two seasons, 1970–1971, Ralston's teams won two Pacific-8 titles and notched back-to-back Rose Bowl victories over Ohio State and Michigan, both of whom were undefeated coming into the Rose Bowl game.
 Under Ralston's tutelage, Stanford quarterback Jim Plunkett won the Heisman Trophy in 1970.
-Plunkett and a stout defense led the team to a 9–3 record in 1970, an effort which resulted in a Rose Bowl victory, the program's 4th.
+Plunkett and a stout defense led the team to a 9–3 record in 1970, an effort which resulted in a Rose Bowl victory over No. 2 Ohio State, the program's 4th.
 Plunkett also won the Heisman trophy that season, and he remains the only Stanford player to receive the award.
-Stanford won the Rose Bowl again the following year, 13–12 over Michigan, as Stanford kicker Rod Garcia booted a 31-yard field goal with 12 seconds left in the game.
+Stanford won the Rose Bowl again the following year, 13–12 over undefeated Michigan, as Stanford kicker Rod Garcia booted a 31-yard field goal with 12 seconds left in the game.
 Ralston left Stanford following the 1971 season to take his talents to the NFL, accepting the position of head coach for the Denver Broncos.

 In January 1972, when Ralston left to coach the NFL's Denver Broncos, Jack Christiansen was promoted from assistant coach and hired as Stanford's head coach.
-Christiansen spent five years as Stanford's head coach, compiling a winning record each year and a 30–22–3 overall record.
+Christiansen, whose hiring coincided with the university changing the school's nickname from Indians to Cardinals (shortened to Cardinal in 1981), spent five years as Stanford's head coach, compiling a winning record each year and a 30–22–3 overall record.
 He was criticized for starting Mike Cordova rather than Guy Benjamin at quarterback during the 1975 season and for switching between quarterbacks during the 1976 season.
 One day prior to the final game of the 1976 season, Stanford announced that it was terminating Christiansen as its head coach.
 Under Christianson, Stanford never had a losing season, though Christiansen's tenure was largely marked by mediocrity.
-He left Stanford in 1976, having amassed a 30–22–3 record.

 In 1977, Bill Walsh was hired as the head coach.
 He stayed for two seasons.
-His two Stanford teams were successful, posting a 9–3 record in 1977 with a win in the Sun Bowl, and 8–4 in 1978 with a win in the Bluebonnet Bowl.
+His two Stanford teams were successful, posting a 9–3 record in 1977 with a win in the Sun Bowl vs. LSU, and 8–4 in 1978 with a win in the Bluebonnet Bowl.
 His notable players at Stanford included quarterbacks Guy Benjamin and Steve Dils, wide receivers James Lofton and Ken Margerum, linebacker Gordy Ceresino, in addition to running back Darrin Nelson.
 Walsh was the Pac-8 Conference Coach of the Year in 1977.
 Walsh left Stanford after the 1978 season to move to the NFL's San Francisco 49ers, where he would earn a reputation as one of the NFL's greatest head coaches of all time.

 In 1979, Rod Dowhower was promoted from wide receivers coach to Stanford's head coach.
 In his lone season, Stanford compiled a record of 5–5–1.
-Future NFL hall of famer John Elway enrolled at Stanford in 1979.
+Future Pro Football Hall of Famer John Elway enrolled at Stanford in 1979.
 Elway became one of Stanford's most iconic and successful players; however, the team struggled during his tenure.